F**k 12: LAPD Cops Under Investigation For Sharing George Floyd Valentine’s Day Image Captioned “You Take My Breath Away”

 These are some of the evilest people walking the earth.

 First and foremost, defund the police.
-Now that we have that established, let’s talk about how these devilish mickiefickies play in our faces when it comes to protecting and serving.
+Now that we have that established, let’s talk about how these devilish mickie fickies play in our faces when it comes to protecting and serving.

 Oink, oink.